gdsec-test/dcu-classifier/README.md

 ## Running Locally

-`DCU Classifier` services (`classify` and/or `scan`) are made to run in parallel with `Auto Abuse ID`
+`DCU Classifier` services (`classify` and/or `scan`) are made to run in parallel with `Auto Abuse ID` *You need to be connected to the GoDaddy network (ie: VPN) because this reaches out to the ML API*

 ### Docker-compose, local docker images for dcu-classifier, dcu-scanner, auto_abuse_id and rabbitmq, with dev mongo